Day 118 of a Year Long Road Trip Along America’s Scenic Byways

 Our last stop in town was at the Madonna of the Trail statue erected in 1928 by the Daughters of the American Revolution.
 The statue depicts a pioneer woman with two children.
 These statues were placed in communities on the National Old Trails Road in 12 states.

-At the suggestion of the curator I met earlier this morning, I drove 3.5 miles southeast of town to the Allegawaho Memorial Park, owned by the Kaw Nation a self-governing tribe of 2,900 members, to walk the two mile Kanza Heritage Trail with Petey.
+After our morning in Council Grove, at the suggestion of the curator I met earlier, I drove 3.5 miles southeast of town to the Allegawaho Memorial Park, owned by the Kaw Nation a self-governing tribe of 2,900 members, to walk the two mile Kanza Heritage Trail with Petey.
 Even with directions, it was hard to find as VANilla carried us across two different gravel roads to the remains of a Kaw Agency Building which sat a few hundred yards south of the trail.
-I probably wouldn’t have been so diligent to find this area except there was a cache hidden nearby, that by the time I got my GPS out on the trail, I had already passed by – bummer!
+I probably wouldn’t have been so diligent to find this area except there was a cache hidden nearby.
+By the time I got my GPS out on the trail, I had already passed by – bummer!

 Petey and I finally left Council Grove after lunch and headed west to Marion Reservoir.
 After an unsuccessful search for a micro cache, we continued on to Maxwell Wildlife Refuge, another place that proved difficult to find along the dirt roads of Kansas.
 As I drove down the road, an older, tanned couple waived me down.
 The gentleman, sporting a long, white beard asked if I thought the roadside fire was a controlled burn or a wildfire.
 While I figured it was a controlled burn, I didn’t really know and said so.